 Each of the parcels within the District is deemed to receive special benefit from the improvements.
 Each parcel that has a special benefit conferred upon them as a result of the maintenance and operation of improvements are identified and the proportionate special benefit derived by each identified parcel is determined in relationship to the entire costs of the maintenance and operation of the improvements.
-The assessment per linear front foot and building square foot is determined as follows:
+The initial, base year, maximum assessment rates per linear front foot and building square foot were determined as follows: